 Peggy and Laura at their very first meeting.

 Laura is a mother to Ava and a birth mother to CJ and RJ.
 She lives in Yorkshire with her husband and daughter.
 Though Laura enjoys photography and content creation, she is currently putting her efforts into figuring out how she can best use her experiences with forced adoption to help other birth parents.
-On the back of the podcast, Laura is soon to release a book that takes a deeper dive into her individual story and her journey through forced adoption, and the aftermath.
+On the back of the podcast, Laura has released her book, Baby of Mine: A Birthmother's Journey Through Forced Adoption, that takes a deeper dive into her individual story, and the aftermath.
 She hopes this book will help those who work in the industry to challenge their assumptions of birth parents, as well as giving those first families the courage to use their own voices to speak up too.